 - If your department is assigned to a Leg in your area, recruit runners to cover your town’s part of the intrastate relay during the week leading up to Summer Games.

 - If your community is in a location where a Leg does not exist within 20 miles, you are encouraged to hold a run within your community to help raise awareness for the LETR and Special Olympics Illinois.
-Contact LETR liaison, Sandy Nash for more information.
+Contact LETR liaison, Jim Fitzpatrick for more information.

 - Be responsible with the LETR merchandise.
 Order conservatively; keep them under lock and key at all times.
 If you have several people helping you, collect the money before giving them more items.
 Remember that you are responsible for tracking all merchandise for your department.
 If you distribute items to another department please make a note of the number of items and date issued.
 Understand that the items you order are yours to sell.
 Excess items at the end of the year should not occur.
 This wastes money that could be going to the program.

 Submit all donations within 30 days of an event

 - Convert all cash into a money order or cashier check

 - Complete a Donor Form